As you might already know many interesting Linux resources are modeled as files. File define a simple and well understood interface for linux tools.

 lsof /dev/cdrom lsof /tmp/obscure.lock

-lsof –u shuron #vi 5200 shuron txt REG 3,1 242601 245773 /bin/vi
+lsof –u guest #vi 5200 guest txt REG 3,1 242601 245773 /bin/vi

 lsof -r 10 -c php -a -i :1521

--t parameter which causes lsof return only a process id of a file using application.
-So following command allows you to kill all application that are using provided file.
+-t parameter which causes lsof return only a process id of a file using the application.
+So the following command allows you to kill all applications that are using the provided file.

 kill -9 `lsof -t /tmp/obscure.lock`

 Coming from other side, having a PID, we can list all resources used by the process, which might be very useful as well.